 P1 FG1: It was more monitored.
 So I think it helped the performance of like the care coordinators.
 When things are monitored or supervised, I think people perform better.
 You know someone’s gonna check up on the… progress, and everything’s gonna be addressed, so it makes the care coordinator perform better … So I think, in that sense, I thought it was more professional.

-Some patients described how DIALOG+ facilitated a better TR with clinicians:
+Some patients described how DIALOG+ facilitated a better therapeutic relationship with clinicians:

 P3 FG3: What I found with my care coordinator that he’s like in, he gives me injection, like “Hi, how you know are you”, and he’s out and he gives you the impression that he just doesn’t give a shit and he’s there to do his job, whereas when you get asked questions about how you’re feeling, what your wellbeing is, what are your hopes and aspirations, it makes you feel more like somebody gives a shit … Sometimes it’s like when you’ve got mental illness it’s like you can feel isolated, so just having someone asking you questions, it’s interaction isn’t it, and at the very basic of it is company at the end of the day.